Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 58-point total in eight of 11 games (72.7%) this season.
+- Pittsburgh and its opponents have gone over the current 58.5-point total in seven of 11 games (63.6%) this season.

-- The combined points per game average of the two teams, 69.8, is 11.8 points greater than Saturday's over/under.

-- The 50 combined points per game that these two squads have allowed this season are 8.0 fewer than the 58 total in this contest.
+- The two teams combine to score 69.8 points per game, 11.3 more than the over/under in this contest.

+- These two squads combine to surrender 50 points per game, 8.5 fewer than this contest's over/under.

+- The Panthers and their opponents have scored an average of 59 points per game in 2021, 0.5 more than Saturday's total.

-- The average total in Panthers games this season is 59.0, 1.0 point above Saturday's over/under of 58.
+- The 50.7 PPG average total in Orange games this season is 7.8 points fewer than this game's over/under.

-- In 2021, games involving the Orange have averaged a total of 50.7 points, 7.3 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh has played 11 games, with eight wins against the spread.

-- The Panthers are 3-2 ATS when favored by 13 points or more this season.
+- The Panthers have an against the spread record of 3-2 in their five games when favored by 13 points or more so far this season.

-- Pittsburgh's games this year have gone over the point total eight times in 11 opportunities (72.7%).

-- Pittsburgh is 8-3 against the spread and 9-2 overall this season when the team puts up more than 25.9 points.
+- When Pittsburgh puts up more than 25.9 points, it is 8-3 against the spread and 9-2 overall.

-- When Pittsburgh amasses over 330.2 yards, the team is 8-3 against the spread and 9-2 overall.
+- When Pittsburgh amasses more than 330.2 yards, the team is 8-3 against the spread and 9-2 overall.

-- The Panthers have turned the ball over 13 times this season, seven more turnovers than the Orange have forced (6).
+- The Panthers have turned the ball over seven more times (13 total) than the Orange have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.